panzerdp/dmitripavlutin.com/content/posts/085-get-sizes/index.md

 ### 2.2 The window inner size

-> *The inner window size* consists of the width and height of the browser panel that displays the web page.
+> *The inner window size* (aka *viewport size*) consists of the width and height of the viewport that displays the web page.

 ![Window inner size](./images/window-inner-size-2.png)